2004 Indonesian presidential election: Susilo Bambang Yudhoyono and Jusuf Kalla

-The Democratic Party, supported by the Indonesian Justice and Unity Party (PKPI) and Crescent Star Party (PBB), nominated retired General Susilo Bambang Yudhoyono for its presidential candidate.
+The Democratic Party, supported by PKPI and PBB, nominated retired General Susilo Bambang Yudhoyono for its presidential candidate.
 He was later joined by Jusuf Kalla as running mate, and the pair was assigned the number 4 for its ballot.

-Susilo Bambang Yudhoyono has served in the cabinets of two previous administrations.
+Susilo Bambang Yudhoyono served in the cabinets of two previous administrations.
 While serving as Coordinating Minister for Political, Social and Security Affairs under Abdurrahman Wahid, he refused an order to declare a state of emergency that would have stopped the parliamentary process to impeach the President and was subsequently dismissed.
 Yudhoyono was nominated for vice president after the MPR selected Megawati to succeed Abdurrahman Wahid, but he lost the election to PPP Chairman Hamzah Haz and DPR Speaker Akbar Tanjung.
 He reprised his prior cabinet position in Megawati's administration but resigned on 1 March 2004 to join the race for the presidency.
 The Democratic Party, established as a vehicle for Yudhoyono's political career by secular nationalists who saw the potential of his leadership, received 7.45% of votes and 10% of DPR seats in the April legislative election.

 Yudhoyono's running mate was Jusuf Kalla, a wealthy Bugis businessman and member of Golkar who served as Coordinating Minister for People's Welfare under Megawati.
 He mediated two separate peaceful resolutions to inter-religious conflicts between Christians and Muslims in his native Sulawesi in 2001 and Maluku in 2002.
 Kalla joined Golkar's selection process for the party's presidential nominee in August 2003 but withdrew his candidacy days before the party convention the following April.
 Several days later, he resigned his cabinet position and announced his alliance with Yudhoyono.
 Kalla was also seen as a potential vice-presidential candidate for the incumbent Megawati.

 The combination brought together two men with very different backgrounds that added to the attractiveness of their ticket.
 Yudhoyono, who was raised in densely populated Java, is seen as more secular and has a military background.
 On the other hand, Kalla is a devout Muslim who grew up in the outer province of South Sulawesi and came from a civilian background.